How hip-hop turned on Trump and settled for Clinton in 2016

 "Talkin' to the commander-in-chief of the army Mr. Bill Clinton and the bird Hillary/ Wrap up the war/ Wrap up the war on the brutality/ I want to see more happy people," Prince Ital Joe raps in the 1993 song, "Happy People.

-"Never put your trust in Hillary Rodham/ Cause I can tell you now it's gonna turn out rotten," Ice Cubs raps in the 2008 song, "Stand Tall."
+"Never put your trust in Hillary Rodham/ Cause I can tell you now it's gonna turn out rotten," Ice Cube raps in the 2008 song, "Stand Tall."

 And in the 2016 song "Let Me Know," The Game raps, "Trump and Hillary both cons/ Backstab us like the bullets in back of LaQuan."